MA in English in the Field of Creative Writing

 Program Requirements

 The MA program in English in the Field of Creative Writing usually requires 18-24 months to complete.
 Applicants must have an overall average of B+ or better and evidence of first-class work in English for admission to the program.
-The program requires the completion of two FCE’s (full course equivalents) in English; ENG6950Y Writing Workshop; and a supervised Writing Project (the equivalent of a thesis) completed under the direction of a mentor.
+The program requires the completion of:

 Writing Project

 In the second year of the program, students will undertake a book-length Writing Project in a genre of choice (poetry, drama, fiction, or creative non-fiction).
-Each student will be assigned a faculty member or adjunct faculty member with whom to consult on a regular basis about the Project.
+Each student will be assigned a mentor with whom to consult on a regular basis about the project.
 All mentors will be published writers.
-The completed Project should normally be submitted before the beginning of April of the second year.
+The completed project should normally be submitted before the beginning of April of the second year.
 The Department will then arrange an oral defense, to be chaired by the Director of the MA in English in the Field of Creative Writing.
 The Writing Project can be designated as Pass, Fail, or Distinction.

 Student Funding